Saging con yelo (also called saba con yelo) is a refreshing Filipino dessert made with sweetened bananas, shaved ice, milk, and a few simple toppings.

 Step 3: Make the minatamis na saging

-In a saucepan, bring 2 cups water, 1 to 1½ cups brown sugar, a pinch of salt, and pandan leaves (if using) to a boil.
+Bring to a boil.
 Lower the heat and simmer until the sugar is fully dissolved and the syrup starts to thicken slightly.

-Add the sliced bananas and cook gently just until tender, making sure they still hold their shape.
 Turn off the heat and stir in the vanilla or pandan extract, if using.
-Let cool before assembling.
+Let the mixture cool before assembling.

 Step 4: Assemble

 In a serving glass or bowl, add the minatamis na saging and sago.
 Top with crushed or shaved ice, then add a scoop of ice cream and sprinkle with pinipig.
-Add any extra toppings you like, then drizzle generously with milk-and a little banana syrup if you want it extra sweet.

 Step 5: Serve